-- Furthermore, 79 percent of smartphone users have their phones with them for 22 hours a day, which likely far more than perhaps any other possessions outside of items such as wedding rings.
+- Furthermore, 79 percent of smartphone users have their phones with them for 22 hours a day, which is likely far more than perhaps any other possessions outside of items such as wedding rings.

 The market in the United States and most of Europe is entirely saturated, which means that growth won’t be so easy for smartphone producers.
-China and a few other Asian countries are likely next to follow (more on that in a moment), which means that smartphone producers and app developers and marketers by extension will need to consider new markets and methods to reach those new markets.
+China and a few other Asian countries are likely next to follow (more on that in a moment), which means that smartphone producers and app developers, and marketers by extension will need to consider new markets and methods to reach those new markets.
 Will they try to make more affordable options, or will other methods be used?

 Here are a few statistics to give greater context to these questions and considerations:

 - According to the Pew Research Center, everyone in South Korea owns a mobile phone and is connected.
 While we can only be sure that there are outliers, 94 percent of adults own a smartphone and 6 percent own a mobile phone (non-smart).

 - By comparison, at the same time this information was collected, the UK had 72 percent smartphone ownership and 93 percent mobile ownership.

 - The United States had 77 percent smartphone ownership and 94 percent mobile ownership.